Shooting in Tennessee leaves 2 dead, 4 injured

-Two people were killed and four others were wounded in a shooting in Tennessee on Saturday, authorities said.
+Two people were killed and four others were wounded in a shooting inside a Tennessee Waffle House Saturday, authorities said.
 The Shelby County Sheriff's Office said one victim died at the scene, while another died at a local hospital.

 Investigators spoke with people at the scene who said the shooting stemmed from an argument over gambling, the sheriff's office said.
 They believe it was an isolated incident and the suspect knew the victims, whose ages ranged from 13 to 21.